Table of Contents

 #90 Go for a walk-and-talk

 Think of someone you haven’t talked to in a while and text them asking if they’re free to call and catch up while you go for a 30-minute walk.
-If they are, you can hear an update on their life and share about yourself while also getting some movement into your day.
+If they are, you can hear an update on their life and share about yourself while getting some movement into your day.

 #91 Print some photos